UniversalGUI/UGUI/README.md

 ###What is UGUI

-UGUI is a library and framework for NW.js (formally Node-Webkit) that is design to make creating a desktop application as easy as possible.
+UGUI is a library and framework for NW.js (formally Node-Webkit) that is designed to make creating a desktop application as easy as possible.
 We specifically target the creation of GUI applications for command line programs, however UGUI can also be used as a general purpose starting point for any type of desktop application.

 Our goal is to allow anyone, even those with no prior coding knowledge, to create a desktop application in just 5 minutes.